thomascgray/fantasy-content-generator/README.md

 - Easy to understand API
 - Zero dependencies
-- Interesting, flavoursome content, designed for roleplaying and inspiration for DMs
+- Interesting, flavoursome, and narrative-focused content, designed for roleplaying and inspiration for DMs
 - Can be used in both Node & browser
 - Optional seeding for deterministic generation
 - Ties-in to D&D 5E mechanics (weapon stats, magic effects, etc.)